Thyroid Function Test (TFTs)

 E. Thyroid Antibodies (optional)

-In certain situations, tests for thyroid antibodies, such as thyroid peroxidase antibodies (TPOAb) and thyroglobulin antibodies (TgAb), may be conducted to identify autoimmune thyroid disorders like Hashimoto's thyroiditis or Graves' disease.
+In cases where autoimmune thyroid disease is suspected, tests for thyroid antibodies such as thyroid peroxidase antibodies (TPOAb) and thyroglobulin antibodies (TgAb) are performed.
+The presence of these antibodies can help diagnose conditions like Hashimoto’s thyroiditis or Graves’ disease.

 Purpose of Thyroid Function Tests